ydalosa/sylvain69780.github.io/_posts/2022-12-03-advent-of-code.md

 # Day 1
 https://adventofcode.com/2022/day/1
 Here we have a groups of number separated with newlines and an empty line as a separator.
-We need to find the sum of there groups of number and find the bigger.
+We need to find the sum of these groups of number and find the bigger.
 ```csharp
 void Day1()
 {